 Host and Distribution

 Beech Leaf Disease (BLD) is a foliar disease of American beech, European beech and Oriental beech caused by the Asian nematode Litylenchus crenatae and potentially by several bacteria’s and fungi the nematode transmits.
-First discovered in 2012 in Ohio, the disease has now been located as far east as Maine and was first detected in NH in 2022.
+First discovered in 2012 in Ohio, the disease has now been located as far east as Maine and was first detected in New Hampshire in 2022.

 Nematode feeding can begin at bud break causing dark banding between the veins of tender foliage.
 As the season progresses and damage worsens the leaves become leathery in texture and dark banding can turn yellow and kill affected branch tips.